MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Epoch

 Operation of the Sui network is temporally partitioned into non-overlapping, fixed-duration *epochs*.
-During a particular epoch, the set of authorities participating in the network is fixed.
+During a particular epoch, the set of validators participating in the network is fixed.

 For more information, see [Epochs](../build/authorities.md#epochs).

 ### Eventual consistency

-[Eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) is the consensus model employed by Sui; if one honest authority certifies the transaction, all of the other honest authorities will too eventually.
+[Eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) is the consensus model employed by Sui; if one honest validator certifies the transaction, all of the other honest validators will too eventually.

 ### Causal history